 There are three different difficulty levels.
-Free trial ( beginner ) gives you a pre-made MORPH and runs you through the basics of the combat.
-Rental ( Intermediate ) gives you a bunch of money to play through one round.
-Only Tournament ( Expert ) lets you keep your MORPH gain currency called Psychons and upgrades.
-Your character starts with a set amount of money to buy a new monster clone and outfit it for fighting.
+Free trial ( beginner ) starts with a pre-made MORPH and runs through the basics of the combat.
+Rental ( Intermediate ) gives the player money to play through one round.
+Tournament ( Expert ) lets the player keep a MORPH, and gain Psychons (currency) and purchased upgrades.
+Each character starts with a set amount of money to buy a new monster clone and outfit it for fighting.

 Clone options include many kinds of giant creatures, including: